 By Michael Ormsby

-Over 39 million disenfranchised American adults have no high school diploma, and so the doors to higher education and better job opportunities are closed to them.
+More than 39 million disenfranchised American adults have no high school diploma, and so the doors to higher education and better job opportunities are closed to them.
 As a group, these Americans make about $350,000 less in their lifetimes than high school graduates.
 Instead of moving the economy and their lives forward, Americans without high school degrees are held back.
-The most widely accepted option for adults without a high school degree is the GED Test, a high school equivalency exam.
+The most widely accepted option for adults without a high school degree is the GED test, a high school equivalency exam.
 What is this examination?
 What is it really testing?
 Can it truly be the equivalent of high school?

 500,000 People Will Pass the GED This Year.